 - Despite the fact that Mia has been infected longer than any of the Bakers, she is capable of somewhat controlling her actions, yet the Bakers are completely under Eveline's control.

-- Also, houses in Illousiana don't have basements.
+- Also, houses in Louisiana don't have basements.

 - Why didn't the police officer call for backup?

-- Why hasn't the 3-year-old wreck of the giant tanker been salvaged/moved?
+- Why hasn't the three-year-old wreck of the giant tanker been salvaged/moved?